microsoft/vscode-docs/docs/remote/containers.md

 ### Docker Compose dev container definitions

-The following are some dev container definitions that use Docker Compose that you can use to get a more complete picture of the setup:
+The following are dev container definitions that use Docker Compose:

 * [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose) - Includes a set of files that you can drop into an existing project that will reuse a `docker-compose.yml` file in the root of your project.